 - In a small bowl, combine the lemon juice and water.

-- Whisk together the tahini paste and olive oil in a small measuring cup until thoroughly incorporated.
+- In a seperate bowl (or a measuring cup), whisk together the tahini paste and olive oil until thoroughly incorporated.

 - Reserve 2 tablespoons of chickpeas as a garnish.